xyanz/react-intro/03-components.md

 - Change your `Hello` component to return multiple lines.
   - Add a line below the "Hello World!" heading that will display `"It is time for tea."` in an `h3`.

-> Hint: Remember, the return statement in `render` can only return one DOM element.
-You can, however, place multiple elements within a parent `div` element.*
+> Hint: Remember, the return statement can only return one DOM element.
+You can, however, place multiple elements within a parent `div` element.